LIUKRAST/Custom_Model_Data_Guide/README.md

 }
 ```

-then you add the 'fallback' texture, so basically the texture this used to point to.
+then you add the 'fallback' model, so basically the model this used to point to.
 In this case, iron nugget.
 Add
 `"fallback": {}` and then basically the original contents of the file into the brackets

 ```json